Eleni Z Tsigas

 A self-described encourager and cheerleader, Deb believes the foundation's clear vision, proactive strategic management, and sustained passionate efforts will someday make the dream of a preeclampsia-free world a reality.

 Director of Community Relations

-Laney Poye is the Community Relations Director for the Preeclampsia Foundation, having previously worked for the organization for two years as a Program Coordinator, coordinating patient and professional education programs including low medical literacy efforts, engaging with our international partners and serving as our webmaster.
-She currently manages the organization’s volunteer leaders in training and development, fundraising, patient support and communications, and leads the national team for the Foundation's signature awareness event, The Promise Walk for Preeclampsia.
+Laney Poye is the Director of Community Relations for the Preeclampsia Foundation, having previously worked for two years as the Foundation's Program Coordinator, coordinating patient and professional education programs including low medical literacy efforts, contributing to research studies, engaging with our international partners and serving as webmaster.
+She currently manages the organization’s volunteer leaders in development, patient support and communications, and leads the national team for the Foundation's signature awareness event, The Promise Walk for Preeclampsia.

 Catherine Loisel serves as an administrative assistant for the Preeclampsia Foundation.
 Cat has gained her bookkeeping and administrative knowledge from working in the insurance industry, as well as during her military career, serving as a Quality Assurance officer.

 She earned her bachelors of nursing from the University of Southern Maine and has served as an RN in the United States Air Force.
 Her nursing experience includes labor and delivery, and postpartum nursing.
 Although Cat has now retired from nursing, she is still deeply interested in the health and welfare of pregnant women.
 Cat is married, and she and her husband have three grown children.